 - Mix the wet and dry ingredients together.
 Add the apple cider.
 Whisk everything together until smooth and combined.
 You’ll notice the batter will be slightly thick.
 We want thick batter for cakey and dense donuts.

 - Fill the donut pan.
 Fill each donut cup about halfway.
 My trick for this?
 Use a zipped-top bag.
-Add the batter, cut off a corner, and pipe it into the donut pan filling only about halfway.
-This trick makes transferring the batter easy, neat, and quick.
+Add the batter to the bag, cut off a corner, and pipe it into the donut pan filling only about halfway.
+This trick makes transferring the batter neat, quick, and easy.

 - Bake.
-Only about 10 minutes of bake time– told you they’re quick!
+Only about 10 minutes of bake time – told you they were quick.
 To test doneness, poke your finger into the top of the donut.
 If the donut bounces back, they’re done.
-Once the donuts are out of the oven, let them cool for 2 minutes, invert the pan to release the donuts, then re-grease the donut pan and bake the remaining donut batter.
-(If you don’t own 2 donut pans!
-I only have 1.)
+Once they are out of the oven, let them cool for 2 minutes, then invert the pan to release the donuts.
+You can then re-grease the donut pan and bake the remaining donut batter.
+(If you have 2 donut pans, go ahead and bake both trays at once.)